-Mazars also attended Regional CFO and Finance Director meetings to update on the progress of 2018-19 Regional Collaboration audits and the Regional Collaboration Internal Audit Plan and the proposed workplan and timescales for 2019-20.
+Mazars also attended Regional CFO and Finance Director meetings to update on the progress of 2019-20 Regional Collaboration audits and the Regional Collaboration Internal Audit Plan and the proposed workplan and timescales for 2020-21.

 The effectiveness of audit committees should be carried out periodically.
-The last one carried out was in 2017-18 with the next one planned to take place in 2019-20.
-In the 2017-18 the review, which was carried out by Mazars found that:
+Mazars undertook an effectiveness review audit during 2017-18 with the next one planned to take place during 2021/22.
+In the 2017-18, the review, Mazars found that: